HorizonRobotics/alf/README.md

 ## Contribute to ALF

-You can follow the [guideline here](https://alf.readthedocs.io/en/latest/contributing.html).
+You are welcome to contribute to ALF.
+Please follow the guideline [here](https://alf.readthedocs.io/en/latest/contributing.html).